AndreaDusza/dishdecider-assistant/README.md

 __Be careful__ to only add very specific exceptions.
 You don't want to suppress a legit warning of a blacklisted keyword by adding an exception keyword that is too broad.
  * Both of the Exceptions lists work in a convoluted way:
    Each positive/negative keyword from the regular lists is matched against the exception keywords, one by one.
 The regular keywords and the exception keywords are paired together.
 This is how the program achieves the correct handling of the above special cases.
 If you make a mistake and your regular keyword does not match the exception keyword, then the exception will not take effect.
+ * __Regular expressions:__ If you are familiar with regular expressions, you can enable them in the advanced options section.
+This will make special characters gain special behaviour.
+Commas will always be treated as keyword separators and there is no way to escape them, so you cannot use regular expressions that include commas, such as _{1,20}_.
+The regular expressions in your input are not syntax checked, and it is possible that you will entirely break the logic with a bad character.
+Tip: Use https://regex101.com/ and https://chat.openai.com/ to construct regular expressions.

 ### Potential pitfalls:
  * __Spelling:__ Your spelling has to be 100% correct.
 If the food service website has typos, you have to spot them and add the misspelled words to your preferences form to match the typos.